Siege of Port Royal (1707): Background

-Port Royal (Habitation) was the capital of the French colony of Acadia until its destruction in 1613 by English raiders led by Samuel Argall.
-A new Port Royal was established in the 1630s on the site the Scottish Charlesfort at what is today Annapolis Royal.
-The settlement was attacked several times by the English, including the 1690 capture by forces from the Province of Massachusetts Bay, although it was restored to France by the 1697 Treaty of Ryswick.
-It fell for the last time to the British in 1710.
+Port-Royal was the capital of the French colony of Acadia almost since France first began settling the area in 1604.
+It consequently became a focal point for conflict between English and French colonists in the next century.
+It was destroyed in 1613 by English raiders led by Samuel Argall, but eventually rebuilt.
+In 1690 it was captured by forces from the Province of Massachusetts Bay, although it was restored to France by the Treaty of Ryswick.

 French preparations

-With the outbreak of the War of the Spanish Succession in 1702, colonists on both sides again prepared for conflict.
+With the outbreak of the War of the Spanish Succession in 1702, English and French colonists once again prepared for conflict.
 Acadia's governor, Jacques-François de Monbeton de Brouillan, had, in anticipation of war, already begun construction of a stone and earth fort in 1701, which was largely completed by 1704.
-Following a French raid on Deerfield on the Massachusetts frontier in February 1704, the English in Boston organized a raid against Acadia the following May.
+Following a French raid on Deerfield on the Massachusetts frontier in February 1704, English colonists in Boston organized a raid against Acadia the following May.
 Led by Benjamin Church, they raided Grand Pré and other Acadian communities.
-English and French accounts differ on whether Church's expedition mounted an attack on Port Royal.
+English and French accounts differ on whether Church's expedition mounted an attack on Port-Royal.
 Church's account indicates that they anchored in the harbour and considered making an attack, but ultimately decided against the idea; French accounts claim that a minor attack was made.

-When Daniel d'Auger de Subercase became governor of Acadia in 1706, he went on the offensive, encouraging Indian raids against English targets in New England.
-He also encouraged privateering from Port Royal against English colonial shipping.
-The privateers were highly effective; the English fishing fleet on the Grand Banks was reduced by 80 percent between 1702 and 1707, and some English coastal communities were raided.
+When Daniel d'Auger de Subercase became governor of Acadia in 1706, he went on the offensive, encouraging Indian raids against the English New England Colonies.
+He also encouraged privateering from Port-Royal against English colonial shipping.
+The privateers were highly effective; the English fishing fleet on the Grand Banks was reduced by 80 percent between 1702 and 1707, and some New England coastal communities were raided.

 New England preparations

-English merchants in Boston had long traded with Port Royal, and some of this activity had continued even after the war began.
-Some of these merchants, notably Samuel Vetch, were closely associated with Massachusetts Bay's Governor Joseph Dudley, and by 1706 outrage began growing in the colonial assembly over the matter.
-Vetch chose to deal with these allegations by going to London to press a case for a military expedition against New France, while Dudley, who had previously requested such support without response, chose to demonstrate his anti-French sentiment by organizing an expedition against Port Royal using mostly colonial resources.
-In March 1707 he revived an idea he had first developed in 1702 that called for provincial militia to man an expedition supported by resources of the Royal Navy that were locally available.
+English merchants in Boston had long traded with Port-Royal, and some of this activity had continued even after the war began.
+Some of these merchants, notably Samuel Vetch, were closely associated with governor of Massachusetts Joseph Dudley, and by 1706 outrage began growing in the colonial assembly over the matter.
+Vetch chose to deal with these allegations by going to London to press a case for a military expedition against New France, while Dudley, who had previously requested such support without response, chose to demonstrate his anti-French sentiment by organizing an expedition against Port-Royal using mostly colonial resources.
+In March 1707 he revived an idea he had first developed in 1702 that called for New England troops to launch an expedition supported by Royal Navy elements that were locally available.
 His proposal was approved by the assembly on 21 March.
 Colonial popular opinion was divided on the need for the expedition: some ministers argued in its favour from the pulpit, while Cotton Mather "Pray'd God not to carry his people hence."